 1. Look down the length of the log to see its maximum width.
 The outer blade guide should be adjusted to clear the widest section of the log by less than 1" (25.4 mm).

-2. Use the blade guide toggle switch on the control panel to adjust the outer blade guide as necessary.
+necessary.
 Push the switch to the left to move the arm in.
 Push the switch to the right to move the arm out.